 If you need a stove for cooking, I can loan you a 2-burner tabletop Coleman stove.
 You will need to bring your own propane canister (available at any Canadian Tire, Home Hardware, etc – click for sample image)

 *Cooking is not permitted inside your accommodation.
-In the cabin, the woodstove can be used to reheat already-prepared foods.
 For outdoor cooking the cabin has a small table under the roof overhang, the yurt has a small work table nearby, sheltered by a tarp.